muneebiq3/Visual-Programming/README.md

 ## Folder Structure

-The repository is organized into folders for each course, with subdirectories for different types of content.
+The repository is organized into folders for each lab, with subdirectories for different types of topics.
 Here's an overview of the updated folder structure:

 ```
 Visual Programming/